ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab03.md

 Together with your pair partner, you will do the following steps.

-1. Ask your mentor to assign your pair a repo.
-You can't just "choose" any one that you like; you need to be officially assigned one by a mentor, TA, or instructor.
-They will record your choice on the course website.
-TODO: Insert link to that web page here.
+1. Consult the web page [https://ucsb-cs56-f16.github.io/info/projects/](https://ucsb-cs56-f16.github.io/info/projects/) to check that it accurately reflects your mentor, github id, pair partner, and pair partner's github id.
+   * If you are not on the list, or if there is any error consult a mentor, TA or instructor to fix it.
+1. Then, find the legacy repo to which you've been assigned.
+If you haven't been assigned a repo, ask your mentor to assign you and your pair partner to a repo.
-2. Once you've been assigned to a repo, the pair partner listed as pair partner 1 should fork the repo to their own githubid.
+2. Once you've been assigned to a repo, the pair partner with the github id that comes "first" in the alphabet should fork the repo to their own githubid.
+We'll call this person "pair partner 1".
 3. Then, pair partner 1 should add pair partner 2 as a collaborator (and if applicable, pair partner 3).
 3. Whoever is driving, clone the forked repo to the computer where you are working (this may be a directory on CSIL, or it may be your own laptop or desktop machine.
 If it is your own computer, you'll need to install Java 8, and Ant.)